Mental Health Counselor

 - Remain up-to-date regarding the various programs of TMH.

 - Remain up-to-date regarding agency policies and procedures and perform all functions in accordance with TMH policies and procedures.

 - Provide the highest quality of customer service consistent with TMH’s values and standards.

 Supportive & Motivational Client Relations

-- Establish supportive and motivational relationships with clients, ensuring an atmosphere of safety, security and responsible mental health care.
+- Establish supportive, motivational and therapeutic relationships with clients, ensuring an atmosphere of safety, security and responsible mental health care.

-- Serve as a role model and coach for clients regarding developing and using effective problem solving, decision-making, conflict resolutions, independent living skills and responsibilities.
+- Serve as a role model for clients regarding problem solving, decision-making, conflict resolutions, independent living skills and responsibilities.

-- Know current level of functioning of clients and appropriate needed interventions.
+- Know current level of functioning of clients, and needed interventions.
 Assist clients in understanding and management of mental health issues.
+Meet regularly with clients to assist in skill building for managing their illness.
 Observe client behavior and physical and emotional symptoms and perform behavioral management interventions, as needed.
 Address co-occurring chemical health concerns.

 - Assist clients in understanding and management of mental health and chemical dependency issues.
 Meet regularly with clients to assist in skill building for managing symptoms of their illness.